dbaieri/dbaieri.github.io/_pages/cv.md

     * CVPR
     * ECCV
     * ICCV
-* Reviewing for relevant venues in Computer Graphics venues:
+* Reviewing for high-impact venues in Computer Graphics:
     * Computer Graphics Forum
     * Computers and Graphics
     * Symposium on Geometry Processing